Diving helmet: Gas extender helmets

 A small number of copper Heliox helmets were made by the US Navy for the Second World War.
 These helmets were Mk Vs modified by the addition of a bulky brass carbon dioxide scrubber chamber at the rear, and are easily distinguished from the standard model.
 The Mk V Helium weighs about 93 lb complete (bonnet, scrubber canister and corselet) These helmets and similar models manufactured by Kirby Morgan, Yokohama Diving Apparatus Company and DESCO used the scrubber as a gas extender, a form of semi-closed rebreather system, where breathing gas was recirculated through the scrubber by entraining the helmet gas in the flow from an injector supplying fresh gas, a system pioneered by Dräger in 1912.

+Semi-closed rebreather helmets

+In 1912 the German firm Drägerwerk of Lübeck introduced a version of standard diving dress using a gas supply from an oxygen rebreather and no surface supply.
+The system used a copper diving helmet and standard heavy diving suit with a back-mounted set of cylinders and scrubber.
+The breathing gas was circulated by using an injector system in the loop powered by the added gas.
+This was developed further with the Modell 1915 "Bubikopf" helmet and the DM20 oxygen rebreather system for depths up to 20 m, and the DM40 mixed gas rebreather which used an oxygen cylinder and an air cylinder for the gas supply, producing a nitrox mixture, for depths up to 40 m.

 The Siebe Gorman Mine Recovery Type Self-Contained Diving Apparatus (MRS) was a diving suit based on a two-light copper helmet, with the corselet glued to the top part of a diving suit which had rubber seals round the waist of the jacket and trouser sections.
 The system used a nitrox mixture with 45% oxygen which was partly recirculated and scrubbed of carbon dioxide, and could be used to depths of up to 40 m.
 Maximum endurance wast 60 to 90 minutes depending on depth.
 The front viewport was oval with a hinge at the bottom.
 The exhaust port on the right side was unusual in appearance, with a circular perforated plate cover.
 The gas extender unit with scrubber was back mounted, with three small cylinders, and circulated gas to the helmet through corrugated hoses attached behind the ears.